CSV / PDF Importing

 • debit/credit and amount

-The first two uses three columns in the CSV while the last two uses a single column.
+The first two use three columns in the CSV while the last two uses a single column.
 The double column formats interpret all numbers in absolute format which means a negative will not flip the amount.

 As of now, these 4 columns are the only ones that you're able to import using CSVs.
 However, you can always use Rules to help you assign categories or update payee names according to your preferences and habits.

-If this is your first time using the CSV import tool, we recommend that you only import one month's worth of transactions to start.
+If this is your first time using the CSV/PDF import tool, we recommend that you only import one month's worth of transactions to start.
 Then, go to the Transactions page and categorize and organize your transactions as you please.
 As you do this, Rules will be created to remember your changes and apply them to future similar transactions.
 You can always go to the Rules page to audit these and make sure they are accurate.

-When you go back to the CSV import tool and upload a second month's worth of transactions, you'll notice in Step 4: Review Transactions that many of them will already be edited because you had rules set up from your first month!
+When you go back to the CSV/PDF import tool and upload a second month's worth of transactions, you'll notice in Step 4: Review Transactions that many of them will already be edited because you had rules set up from your first month!
 By uploading transactions in small batches, the less work you end up doing in the long run because your rules will get continuously refined.
 If you upload a year's worth in one go, you might get overwhelmed quickly.

-Step 1: Upload CSV
+Step 1: Upload the CSV or PDF file

-After you select which asset the transactions are associated with, select which currency the transactions are in, and finally, upload the file.
+After you select which asset the transactions are associated with, you can click on 'Additional settings' to define which currency the transactions are in, and finally, upload the file by clicking on "Process [number] rows":

-Step 2: Match CSV columns
+Step 2: Match the columns

-Step 3: Review CSV settings
+Step 3: Review settings

 Checking dates and amounts